Week 13 – Molding and Casting

 Plaster works

-The part is very slender and small, and when removing the plaster from the mold it breaks, but it gives a good idea of the usefulness of molds, their advantages, and their disadvantages when working with small pieces.
+The part is very thin and small, and it broke when I removed the plaster from the mold.
+However, it gave me a good idea of the usefulness of molds, their advantages, and their disadvantages when working with small pieces.

 The resin box